 The Front Yard Has Always Been Strange

-Now consider the same strip of land planted with a dwarf apple tree, a serviceberry, a tier of blueberry bushes, a few rosemary cones flanking the path, and a flowering border of bee balm and yarrow.
+Consider the same strip of land planted instead with a dwarf apple tree, a serviceberry, a tier of blueberry bushes, a few rosemary cones flanking the path, and a flowering border of bee balm and yarrow.
 Same square footage.
 Same curb appeal — arguably much more.
-Produces a hundred pounds of food a year and requires less maintenance than the lawn it replaced.
+It produces a hundred pounds of food a year and asks for less of you than the lawn it replaced.

 The Design Principles